This post may contain affiliate links. Please see the disclaimer for more information.

 The central part of MQTT is the broker: clients connect to brokers in order to publish data and receive data in feeds to which they are subscribed.
 Multiple brokers can be fused together in a heirarchical structure, much like the mounting of filesystems in a unix-like system.

 I’ve been considering using MQTT for the communication medium in my planned home automation/sensor network projects.
 I wanted to set up a heirarchical system with different brokers for different areas of the house, but hadn’t settled on a hardware platform.
 Until now…

 I had to ask a friend in Hong Kong to send me a couple of these (they aren’t available in NZ) – thanks Tony!
+(UPDATE 2019: Of course now you can get these shipped direct, something I didn’t know about in 2012).
 Once I received them installing OpenWRT was easy (basically just upload through the exisiting web UI, follow the instructions on the wiki page I linked to above).
 I then configured the wireless adapter in station mode so that it would connect to my existing wireless network and added a cheap 8GB flash drive to expand the available storage (the device only has 4MB of on-board flash, of which ~900KB is available after installing OpenWRT).
 I followed the OpenWRT USB storage howto for this and to my relief found that the on-board flash had enough space for the required drivers (phew!).

 Once the hardware type stuff was sorted with the USB partitioned (1GB swap, 7GB /opt) and mounting on boot, I was able to install Mosquitto, the Open Source MQTT broker with the following command:

 $ opkg install mosquitto -d opt

 The -d option allows the package manager to install to a different destination, in this case /opt.
 Destinations are configured in /etc/opkg.conf.